solliancenet/ica-wbs/Starter-artifacts/Resources/containerization-starter/README.md

 ## How to use the starter

 > **Note:** Below is a summary of steps you can follow to use the starter files.
-Detailed step-by-step instructions follow within the **How to use the starter step-by-step** section.
+Detailed step-by-step instructions follow within the **How to use the starter step-by-step** section below.

 **NOTE: Complete these tasks from the WSL window with the build agent session.**